 Many parents and teachers know a child who seems incapable of taking notes in class.
-As hard as the student might try, their notes are a jumbled mess; incomplete, disorganized and often useless for learning.
-It may well be that these children have deficits with both working memory and processing speed, which can make it nearly impossible to keep up with the pace of a typical classroom lecture.
-Note taking requires students to keep information in mind long enough to remember it and then write it down quickly enough to make a permanent record of it.
+As hard as the student might try, their notes are a jumbled mess; incomplete, disorganized, and often useless for learning.
+It may be that these children have deficits in working memory or processing speed, which can make it nearly impossible to keep up with the pace of a typical classroom lecture.
+Taking notes requires students to keep information in mind long enough to remember it and then write it down quickly enough to make a permanent record of it.

 Working memory is limited by the amount of information that can be held in mind and by the amount of time it is available to be encoded or processed before it decays.
-Therefore, it is important to be able to be able to process this information quickly.
+Therefore, it is important to be able to process this information quickly.

 In reality, there is no comparison between the brain and a plumbing system.
 The brain is clearly more complicated.
 We may never fully know how it works.